CartoDB/cartodb/doc/frontend/new-dashboard/README.md

 	Standalone components that can be composed or used within other components or pages.

 - **core**\
 	Set of common domain login separated from components.
-An example of this functions would be visualization functions to generate the proper visualisations' URL link.
+An example of this functions would be visualization functions to generate the proper visualizations' URL link.

 - **directives**\
 	Common application directives for DOM behaviour like closing dropdowns when clicking outside.